-- 1. an online coursework assignment using RevisionMate consisting of 10 questions which sequentially follow the learning outcomes.
-This must be successfully completed within 6 months of enrolment; and - 2. an MCQ exam consisting of 50 MCQs.
-1 hour is allowed for this exam.
-This exam must be successfully passed within 18 months of enrolment. - This syllabus will be examined from 1 May 2020 until 30 April 2021. - Candidates will be examined on the basis of English law and practice unless otherwise stated. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
+- Method of assessment: Part I 14 compulsory questions (140 marks).
+Part II 2 questions selected from 3 (60 marks).
+Total of 200 marks.
+Three hours are allowed for this exam. - The syllabus is examined on the basis of English law and practice unless otherwise stated. - The general rule is that the exams are based on the English legislative position six months before the date of the exams. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
 Visit www.cii.co.uk/qualifications - 2.
 Select the appropriate qualification - 3.
-Select your unit from the list provided - 4.
-Select qualification update on the right hand side of the page
+Select your unit on the right hand side of the page

-1. Know the main elements of aviation risk
+1. Know the main elements of aviation

-- 1.1 Describe the key principles concerning how an aircraft flies. - 1.2 Explain the types of aviation risk human failure, mechanical failure, communication and navigation failure, hijacking, terrorism and war risks and cyber risks - including their frequency and severity. - 1.3 Describe the measures taken to prevent and reduce accidents Ground Proximity Warning System (GPWS), Enhanced Ground Proximity Warning System (EGPWS), Aircraft Collision Avoidance Systems (ACAS), Aeronautical Operational Control (AOC), Aircraft operating manual, pilot classification, Crew Resource Management, use of Simulators. - 1.4 Describe key developments in global air navigation.
+- 1.1 Describe the key principles concerning how an aircraft flies. - 1.2 Explain the types of aviation risk human failure, mechanical failure, communication and navigation failure, hijacking, terrorism and war risks - including their frequency and severity. - 1.3 Describe the measures taken to prevent and reduce accidents Ground Proximity Warning System (GPWS), Enhanced Ground Proximity Warning System (EGPWS), Aircraft Collision Avoidance Systems (ACAS), Aeronautical Operational Control (AOC), Aircraft operating manual, pilot classification, Crew Resource Management, use of Simulators. - 1.4 Describe key developments in global air navigation.